nicholaswile/OpenGL-Render-Engine/README.md

 # OpenGL-Renderer
 An OpenGL renderer using SDL for windowing and input processing.
 This is a work in progress.
 Compiles on Windows with `mingw32-make`.

+### Creating custom scenes
 To create new scenes, add a scene header file in the scenes folder that extends the abstract scene base class.
-The new scene should implement a create function for creating objects such as textures, meshes, and shaders, as well as a custom render function.
-Then instantiate this scene in the main application file with the create function, and call the render function in the main game loop.
+The new scene should implement a load function for creating and loading objects such as textures, meshes, and shaders; an unload function, and a custom render function.

+#### Scene management and scene transitions
+Add this to the scene vector in the main application.
+To change scenes, press the `right` arrow key.
+So far, there are no observable performance drops through RenderDoc when transitioning between scenes.

-### Transformations
+### (Scene 1) 3D Transformations
 <img src="images/OGL_3DCrates.gif">

 Support for 3D transformations with matrices and vectors.